nickocruzm/PCAP/Generator.md

 # Generators

 A generator returns a series of values.
 Generally, implicity invoked more than once.
+It is capable of save and restore its state between subsequent invocations.

 For example the range() function is a generator.